shijianzhong/kite-public/README.md

 Kite front-end uses Kite application data that can be found starting at https://kite.kagi.com/kite.json.
 Note that kite.json and files referenced by it are licensed under [CC BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).
 This means that this data can be used free of charge with attribution and for non-commercial use.
 If you would like to license this data for commercial use let us know through support@kagi.com.

-Our front ened is just one example front end that one can run on top of this data.
-We encourage others to contribute improvements to Kite frontend.
+Kite web app is just one example front-end that one can run on top of the Kite data.
+We encourage others to contribute improvements to the Kite frontend.

-We would love to see what kind of custom front-ends you can create on top of Kite data.
-Feel free to share them with us and others by editing this Readme file.
+**We would also love to see what kind of custom front-ends you can create on top of Kite data!** Feel free to share them with us and others by editing this Readme file.

 ## Editing categories